mojaloop/helm/mojaloop-iam/docs/permission-model.md

 subject holds the relation on the object, or on that object's `__all__` form.
 The singleton has no `__all__` form.
 Any check failing is a denial.

-**The scope.** For each type in `scope`, the visible set is computed from the roles that carried the checks, and returned in `X-Scope`.
+**The scope.** For each pair in `scope`, the visible set is enumerated under the pair's resource name from the roles that carried the checks, and returned in `X-Scope` under the pair's type — the caller's own spelling.
 A declared type resolving to an empty set is a denial: on a listing an empty filter reads as "no restriction" in a query layer and returns the whole table, and on any other operation an empty set means the caller has no standing in that type at